-Over the last 2 years the Frankie & Benny’s brand had been through several strategic changes and had moved too far away from its Italian American heritage by adopting a child-like style in order to focus on targeting families.
+Over the last 2 years the Frankie & Benny’s brand had been through several strategic changes and by adopting colourful, child-like branding to focus on targeting families it had moved too far away from its Italian American heritage

-The aim of the visual identity refresh project was to grow brand affinity & consideration by bringing back the “old Frankie & Benny’s” with a modern feel, to give customers the nostalgic New York Italian experience they'd missed.
+The aim of the refresh project was to grow brand affinity & consideration by bringing back the “old Frankie & Benny’s” but with a modern feel.

 • Warm, friendly and natural